• Mental Health

 • Consider a technology holiday or technology detox

-• Establish mandatory unplugging times and places i.e. no smartphone use in the car, at dinner or at family and social gatherings
+• Establish mandatory unplugging times and places (i.e., no smartphone at dinner or family and social gatherings)

 • Do not sleep with your phone or tablet

-• When with friends limit or omit screen time
+• Limit or omit screen time when with friends

 • Do not allow electronics in the bedroom